kubetoolsca/krs/README.md

 ![Twitter](https://img.shields.io/twitter/follow/kubetools?style=social)

-A GenAI-powered Kubetools Recommender system for your Kubernetes cluster.
+A GenAI-powered Python-based Kubetools Recommender system for your Kubernetes cluster.
 It comes with the following capabilities:

-- Ability to scan your existing Kubernetes cluster
-- Available in the form of CLI tool as well as listed on the [Kubetools](https://kubetools.io) webpage
-- Ability to recommend you with the best tool and categories based on your running workloads
+The main functionalities of the project include:

+- Scanning the Kubernetes cluster: The tool scans the cluster to identify the deployed pods, services, and deployments.
+It retrieves information about the tools used in the cluster and their rankings.
+- Detecting tools from the repository: The tool detects the tools used in the cluster by analyzing the names of the pods and deployments.
+- Extracting rankings: The tool extracts the rankings of the detected tools based on predefined criteria.
+It categorizes the tools into different categories and provides the rankings for each category.
+- Generating recommendations: The tool generates recommendations for Kubernetes tools based on the detected tools and their rankings.
+It suggests the best tools for each category and compares them with the tools already used in the cluster.
+- Health check: The tool provides a health check for a selected pod in the cluster.
+It extracts logs and events from the pod and analyzes them using a language model (LLM) to identify potential issues and provide recommendations for resolving them.
+- Exporting pod information: The tool exports the information about the pods, services, and deployments in the cluster to a JSON file.
+- Cleaning up: The tool provides an option to clean up the project's data directory by deleting all files and directories within it.
 - Supports OpenAI and Hugging Face models

 <img width="300" alt="image" src="https://github.com/KrsGPTs/krs/assets/313480/ea071bb8-1282-4b06-8bb6-01f082e4cce0">